QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ## Scene window

 Select in this list of icons (or using their shortcut) a tool.
 You can move, rotate, and scale game objects in the scene.
-You will be able to do that using the **property window** too <small>(ex: with the move tool, two arrows will be available on the selected game object, click on one, and try moving it)</small>.
+You will be able to do that using the **inspector window** too <small>(ex: with the move tool, two arrows will be available on the selected game object, click on one, and try moving it)</small>.

 ![Scene window - icons](images/scene_icons.png)